Mudadaa/Mudadaa/README.md

 ---
 ## ✨  More about me : <br>
 I am an application developper specializing in React.js and Node.js.
+<h3>My Journey👨🏾🎓</h3>
+During my second year of foreign language studies, an assignment in my IT courses sparked my interest in web development.
+However, it was only after working at a Japanese ski resort that I began an online JavaScript web course in 2023.
+Through this course, I acquired skills in front-end development (Vanilla JavaScript, React.js) and back-end development (Node.js).<br>
+This enabled me to enroll in an Application Designer and Developer program (admitted) in 2025, where I am further enhancing my skills in design and project management.
+I have also explored new technologies such as Angular, TypeScript, Next.js, and Nest.js.

 ---
 ## 🛠️ Tech Stack